mqebnet/ON1Builder/README.md

 ## Deploy Your Flashloan Contract

-Maximize capital with a flashloan contract.
+Maximize the potential with a flashloan contract.

 **Deployment via Remix IDE (Recommended)**